la3mmchen/oci-k8s/README.md

 # oci-k8s
-Simple K8S Infrastructure based on Oracle Cloud Free Tier offering.
+Get test Infrastructure based on Oracle Cloud Free Tier offering.

-This terraform setup builds an always free instance and bootstraps there a single node kubernetes cluster (latest version).
+This terraform setup builds an always free instance and bootstraps a test setup.

+It supports different flavors:

+- kubernetes
+- k3s

-To simplify the setup and to mitigate security concerns there is no external traffic allowed to kubernetes. either work remote on the vm or use a ssh tunnel.
+To simplify the setup and to mitigate security concerns there is no external traffic allowed to the installed stuff. either work remote on the vm or use a ssh tunnel.

 ```bash